Diamond Comics

-Diamond Comics is an Indian comic books publisher and distribution company, headquartered in Delhi.
+Diamond Comics is an Indian comic book publisher and distribution company, headquartered in Delhi, India.
 It is the largest comic book distributor and publisher in India.
 Diamond Comics created several original Indian comic characters like Chacha Chaudhary, Billoo, Pinki and Motu Patlu.

+Diamond Group of Publications is an associated publishing house which also produces magazines.
+Diamond Books is another associated publishing venture with a large backlist of titles.